-- 6. Family communication with teachers should be through email or by phone and never via Microsoft Teams during instructional time.
-Please note that teachers are facilitating instruction in person and online and must focus on their students and prioritizing instruction.
-This is not a time in which they can interact with families.
-Teachers are asked to respond to family emails and calls within a reasonable timeframe. - 7.
-In a regular classroom setting, students spend some time working independently on their assigned work; therefore, the expectation is the same for online learning.
+- 7. In a regular classroom setting, students spend some time working independently on their assigned work; therefore, the expectation is the same for online learning.
 Students are encouraged to ask questions and seek teacher assistance during class when needed as they would during in-person instruction.
 Teachers are not expected to meet with students outside of class time or provide individualized support that would extend beyond what they are extending to in-person students. - 8.
 Please encourage your child to submit their best work, and the teacher will provide feedback as needed.
 It is important that the teacher gets a clear picture of what the child can produce. - 9.
 To ensure the privacy of our students, videos, classroom materials and Canvas content are not to be recorded, captured, or shared to maintain confidentiality.